MXCHIP-EMW/WICED-for-EMW/README.md

 * If the step above is successful, you should be able to see output via UART and see a wifi access point called `WICED Soft AP` with the password `abcd1234`.
 * You can now start playing around.
 I recommend looking into apps/snip/apsta to play around.
 WICED comes with loads of sample application, so, look around, hack around and make stuff happen.
+* Join us on Gitter for a chat if you experience any issues getting up and running.

 Make sure that the JTAG pins are not initialized to alternative functions unless you are ready to find an alternative to be able to flash the module again.
 Nb.
 There is a built in bootloader in the STM32 family of MCUs, that allows flashing over, among other things, UART.
 Refer to datasheets to find out how that works (or ask on the gitter channel).